samer--/ccprism/README.md

    * outside probabilities for computing parameter sufficient statistics

-   Based on these several EM parameter learning methods are provided: maximum likelihood, maximum a posterior, variational Bayes, and (to come, probably) Viterbi learning.
+   Based on these several EM parameter learning methods are provided: maximum likelihood, maximum a posterior, variational Bayes, and Viterbi learning.
+Deterministic
+	annealling can be used with all of these methods.

+	A couple of MCMC explanation sampling methods are also provided.

 ## Usage Examples